nansencenter/NERSC-HYCOM-CICE/docs/installation.md

 ::::{dropdown} Olivia (NRIS/Sigma2)

 The containerised environment cannot be modified directly.
 Use `conda-containerize update` with a post-installation script listing the changes.
-First reload the modules:
+First set the path to your existing environment and reload the modules:

 ```bash
 export http_proxy=http://10.63.2.48:3128/